-The registration process depends if you take the NCLEX-RN or NCLEX-PN, but the main difference will be which one you select as an option while filling the online registration.
+The registration process depends if you take the NCLEX-PN or NCLEX-RN Exam, but the main difference will be which one you select as an option while filling out the online registration.

 7) How Will the Day of Your NCLEX Exam Be?

-As you can see in this video, after you make your appointment, you will arrive at the Pearson VUE Testing Center of your choice.
-Once you’re there, you will be greeted by a receptionist, and you will have to fill the check-in paperwork.
-It is advised to arrive earlier so you can do this process calmly.
+After you make your exam appointment, you will arrive at the Pearson VUE Testing Center of your choice.
+Once you’re there, you will be greeted by a receptionist, and you will have to fill out the check-in paperwork.
+It is advised to arrive 30 minutes earlier so you can do this process calmly.

 You can put your personal items in a locker (since phones and other devices are not allowed).
 You will meet your test administrator and undergo another quick identification process; they’ll give you a calculator if you need it, and an erasable note board.
 You will be escorted to your testing station with a computer and your exam available.
 Remember that these tests are proctored so your audio and video will be recorded.